-Now in its eighth season, the 2012 Appalachia in the Bluegrass concert series is generously supported by the John Jacob Niles Center for American Music, the Appalachian Studies Program, and the Appalachian Center of the University of Kentucky.
+Now in its ninth season, the 2013 Appalachia in the Bluegrass concert series is generously supported by the John Jacob Niles Center for American Music, the Appalachian Studies Program, and the Appalachian Center of the University of Kentucky.
 It is with great gratitude that the John Jacob Niles Center for American Music acknowledges the leadership and support of Dr. Skip Gray, Interim Director of the School of Music and Dr. Ann Kingsolver, Director of the Appalachian Center and the Appalachian Studies Program.

 All concerts are in the Niles Gallery of the Lucille C. Little Fine Arts Library just off Rose Street at the University of Kentucky.

 Concerts are on Fridays at noon and last one hour.
 Admission is free and open to the public.
 Contact email@example.com for further information.

 September 13: Lee Boy Sexton and his son Johnny Sexton

 A master of the drop-thumb and two-finger banjo style, Lee “Boy” Sexton has lived his whole life near his birthplace in Letcher County, KY.
 Born in 1927, he acquired his first banjo, a homemade wooden fretless model with a groundhog skin head, for a dollar when he was eight years old (he worked to clear a field for a week to earn that dollar), and with instruction from his father and uncles (one of whom was banjo player Morgan Sexton, winner of the National Heritage Award).
 Sexton soon mastered the instrument, and the fiddle, as well.
 As a young man he would work all week in the mines and then play music all weekend at house parties, bean stringings, and corn shuckings.